sandhyaparna/Data-Science/Modeling/BestPractices.md

 * Evaluate Right Predictions vs Wrong predictions by groups within a var.
 For eg - if a var is region, evaluate the perf of predictions within each region
 * The key difference between statistics and machine learning, is how we deal with outliers.
 In statistics, outliers tend to be removed.
 But in machine learning, outliers tend to be learned.
 And if you want to learn outliers, you need to have enough examples of those outliers, which essentially means that you have to work with all of your data.
 You have to have the distribution of outliers, distributions of rare values throughout your dataset.
 And in order to do that, you have to work with your complete dataset.
 * The trick is to do the first part of your aggregation in BigQuery, get back a Pandas DataFrame, then work with the smaller Pandas DataFrame locally.
+*
 * In Healthcare - built models for data at differnt points - Reason is that a patient have acquired infection earlier and starts showing syptoms much before the actual test indicators
   * At onset
   * 6 hrs before onset
   * 12 hrs before onset
+* Try understanding the assumptions and the real-time data flow
+  * For a Patient - Admission time is not the exact time of Arrival - Different type of visits like ED, Inpatient, etc have differnt Visit IDs.
+Modeling should be based on MRN.
+    * A patient usually starts as an ED and then gets admitted as InPatient.
+So, Patient Visits should be based on different type of visit and not within same cohort of InPatients
+   * For Sepsis on Arrival - Would temps, labs etc will be taken ??? - What are the filters that should be used forthe model
+     * If we assume that patients should have so and so reading taken, blood culture drawn etc conditions, how useful will our model actually be??
+   *

 * Can we use Stacking algorithm - 1 model for different subset of variables and combine all the diff models
   * 1 model for time related vars
   * 1 model for demographics related vars